-AppCrown is the market leader for delivering comprehensive wealth management solutions by integrating critical back office systems and 3rd party software into a global CRM platform, Salesforce.com.
+AppCrown is the market leader for delivering comprehensive wealth management solutions by integrating critical back-office systems and 3rd party software into the global leading CRM platform, Salesforce.com.

 Financial advisors often have a portfolio accounting system, a financial planning system, a custodian relationship (or many custodian relationships), and a CRM.

-These issues are real and a roadblock for an RIA seeking to evolve into a institution.
-AppCrown placates this specific hurdle by integrating operations, middle office workflows, back office custodians into a CRM platform, Salesforce.com.
+These issues are real and a roadblock for an RIA seeking to evolve into an institution.
+AppCrown placates this specific hurdle by integrating operations, middle office workflows, back-office custodians into a CRM platform, Salesforce.com.

 AppCrown is the pure play for integration technology.
 We started this business in 2006, well before Schwab Open View or the idea of Salesforce for RIAs.
 The industry caught up and here we are today, still the pure plays but substantially larger.